Board & Staff

 Educational Development + Outreach

-Aimée Mitchell is the current Distribution and Office Manager for the CFMDC.
-She oversees Bookings and Print Traffic, Social Media, and Educational Outreach.
-She has been active with the Centre since 2005 through the Film Preservation Committee, the Young Canada Works Internship Program, and CFMDC Special Projects.
-She is the Project Coordinator for The Visible City Project + Archive, The Leona Drive Project, and The Expo ’67 Expanded Cinema Project, supporting the work of artists and important research in Canadian film history and art practice.
+Aimée has been active with the Centre since 2005 through the Film Preservation Committee, the Young Canada Works Internship Program, and CFMDC Special Projects.
+She has been a Project Coordinator for The Visible City Project + Archive, The Leona Drive Project, and The Expo ’67 Expanded Cinema Project, supporting the work of artists and important research in Canadian film history and art practice.
 She has sat on the Executive Committee for the Film Studies Association of Canada (2009-2011) and the Robarts Centre for Canadian Studies (2010-2012).
 Aimée is currently completing a PhD in Communication & Culture at York University, studying Canadian amateur cinema, the politics of the archive, cultural historiography, and film preservation.
 Oh, and she has two cats.

 Edward Fawcett Sharpe is a Filmmaker, Freelance Videographer/Editor, and the Technical Coordinator at CFMDC.
 Just ask him about codec’s!